 9-1.
-Daily inspection Perform the following checks before and after use.
+Daily Inspection Perform the following checks before and after use.

-ltem Points to Check Action Fuel System Check the amount of fuel in the tank.
+item Points to Check Action Fuel System Check the amount of fuel in the tank.
 Check for debris or water in the fuel filters.
 Check the rubber hoses for fuel leakage.
 Replenish Clean or Replace Replace Engine Oil Check the oil level.
 Fill to the upper level mark on dipstick.
 Electrical Equipment Check that the main switch functions normally.
 Check that the battery electrolyte level and specific gravity are normal.
 Check for loose connections on the battery terminal.
 Check that the lanyard stop switch functions normally and make sure the lock plate is there.
 Check cords for loose connections and damage.
-Replace Replenish or recharge Retighten Remedy or replace Correct or replace Throttle System Check the spark plugs for dirt, wear and carbon build-up.
-Check carburetor linkage is warking Clean or replace Correct normally when turning the throttle grip.
-Recoil Stater Check the rope for wear and chafing.
+Check the spark plugs for dirt, wear and carbon build-up.
+Replace Replenish or recharge Retighten Remedy or replace Correct or replace Clean or replace Throttle System Check carburetor linkage is working normally when turning the throttle grip.
+Correct Recoil Stater Check the rope for wear and chafing.
 Check the rachet engagement.
-Replace Correct or replace Clutch and Propeller System Check that the clutck engages correctly when operation the shift lever.
+Replace Correct or replace Clutch and Propeller System Check that the clutch engages correctly when operating the shift lever.
 Visually check the propeller for bent or damaged blades.
 Check that the propeller nut is tightened.
 Adjust Replace Installation of Motor Check all the bolts attaching the motor to the boat.
 Check the thrust rod installation.
 Tighten Cooling Water Check that cooling water is discharged from the cooling water check port after the engine has started.
-Tools and Spares Check that there are tools and spare parts for replacing spark plugs, the propeller, etc. Check that you have the spare rope.
-Steering Devices Check the operation of the steering handle.
-Other parts Check if the anode is securely installed.
+Repair Tools and Spares Check that there are tools and spare parts for replacing spark plugs, the propeller, etc. Check that you have the spare rope.
+Steering Devices ullet Check the operation of the steering handle.
+Repair Other parts Check if the anode is securely installed.
 Check the anode for corrosion and deformation.
 Repair if necessary Replace